DimitriosKaratis/BankDB-Flask-Mysql-Banking-App-Project-Localhost/README.md

 ### 🌐 Live Deployment
 The application is hosted and accessible online:
-👉 **[Live Demo on Render](https://flask-mysql-bank-project.onrender.com/)** *(Note: Initial loading may take 30-50s due to Render's free-tier spin-up.
+👉 **[Live Demo on Render](https://flask-mysql-bank-project.onrender.com/)** *(Initial loading may take 30-50s due to Render's free-tier spin-up.
 Database hosted on Aiven Console).*

 > [!NOTE]
 > The live version linked above is maintained in a **separate repository** optimized for cloud deployment.
-The instructions below (in this repository) focus on the **local implementation** using `localhost` and a local MySQL instance.
+The instructions below focus on the **local implementation** using `localhost` and a local MySQL instance.

 ---